alkem-io/alkemio/docs/technical-design.md

 Users inherit these roles by being members of User Groups at the Ecoverse level.

-There is fine grained control on the GraphQL mutations (api calls) from the Cherrytwist Server based on the roles that the users is assigned.
+There is fine grained control on the GraphQL mutations (api calls) from the Alkemio Server based on the roles that the users is assigned.

 However in order to ensure the platform is decentralised, having authorisation managed centrally is not an option.
 As such the goal is to move towards a model whereby authorisation is based on claims / credentials held by the Agent acting on behalf of a User.